tuanngo0898/Do-An/readme.md

 * Install cuda cudnn7
 * Install tensorfow-gpu

-You need to retrain the model yourself.
+You need to retrain the model yourself:

 To test the model:
 ```